HARDY8118/notification/README.md

 # Notifications

-Sample app to send notification system
+Sample app to send notification system using RabbitMQ

 # Technologies used
 - Node.js